rameerez/embargoed/README.md

 Multi-App Maintenance
 ------------------------
-A central `named_maintenance_file_path` can be configured in all your apps such as `/tmp/turnout.yml` so that all apps on a server can be put into mainteance mode at once.
+A central `named_maintenance_file_path` can be configured in all your apps such as `/tmp/embargoed.yml` so that all apps on a server can be put into mainteance mode at once.
 You could even configure service based paths such as `/tmp/mongodb_maintenance.yml` so that all apps using MongoDB could be put into maintenance mode.

 Detecting Maintenance Mode
 -------------------------------

-If you'd like to detect if maintenance mode is on in your app (for those users or pages that aren't blocked) just call `!Turnout::MaintenanceFile.find.nil?`.
+If you'd like to detect if maintenance mode is on in your app (for those users or pages that aren't blocked) just call `!Embargoed::MaintenanceFile.find.nil?`.

 Behind the Scenes
 =================